bartificer/programming-by-stealth/docs/pbs96.md

 > This entire section is written by [Allison Sheridan](https://www.podfeet.com/).
 {: .aside }

 Allison taking over the reigns here to talk about how I approached making the clock as our challenge from PBS 92.
-If you'd like to see the results of my clock you can view them on Glitch here: [https://nc-world-clock.glitch.me](https://nc-world-clock.glitch.me) and you can see the code files at [glitch.com/...](https://glitch.com/edit/#!/nc-world-clock?path=index.html%3A1%3A0)
+You'll find the full source code for my solution in the file `pbs92-ChallengeSolution-Allison/index.html` in this instalment's ZIP file or you can [view a live version of my solution in your browser here](https://rawcdn.githack.com/bartificer/programming-by-stealth/7fd37665c0ba5b67e19bd23322d5bdec174119c7/instalmentResources/pbs96/pbs92-ChallengeSolution-Allison/index.html), or [view the source code online here](https://github.com/bartificer/programming-by-stealth/blob/master/instalmentResources/pbs96/pbs92-ChallengeSolution-Allison/index.html).

 I really enjoyed the clock assignment, even though technically we had learned how to make clocks in Programming By Stealth many many lessons ago.
 I decided not to go back and look at those instructions and start from scratch with my newly-learned tools to see if I could make it happen.